percona/psmdb-docs/source/data_at_rest_encryption.rst

    --outputPath              The path to save the decrypted rollback file
    ========================  ==================================================================================

-.. rubric:: Important Configuration Options
+.. rubric:: Important Configuration Options When Using Key File Encryption

-|PSMDB| supports the ``encryptionCipherMode`` option where you choose one of the
-following cipher modes:
+With encryption key files, |PSMDB| supports the ``encryptionCipherMode`` option where you choose one of the following cipher modes:

 - |mode.cbc|
 - |mode.gcm|